 - Strong and accountable leadership through our MCA and directly elected Mayor, we have robust, transparent, and democratically accountable leadership.
 This includes appropriate assurance mechanisms.
 The MCA works extremely closely with the LEP to combine the best of public and private sector leadership. - Track record of delivery at scale since 2012, the LEP and MCA have created 15,150 jobs and 2,200 apprenticeships; assisting 6,000 learners; leveraging £319m of investment and supporting 24,000 companies.
-The MCA is now two-thirds of the way through the delivery of its multi-year
+The MCA and LEP are now two-thirds of the way through the delivery of its multi-year Growth Deal, which is forecast to eventually create more than 68,000 jobs, support 14,000 learners and leverage £1.6bn of investment.